 Infuriating Aim (Ex): At 11th level, when a luring cavalier confirms a critical hit with a ranged attack made at his highest base attack bonus against the target of a far challenge, the target becomes infuriated for 1 round.
 While infuriated, the target must spend its turn moving closer to the cavalier, making move, run, or charge actions only (challenged creature's choice).
 This is a mind-affecting effect.
 This ability replaces mighty charge.

 Versatile Challenge (Ex): At 12th level, a luring cavalier can expend a use of his challenge to gain the benefit of far challenge or the normal cavalier challenge.
 He can even change the type of challenge an opponent is under the effects of as a swift action, as long as the target of the challenge is within line of sight.
+This ability replaces demanding challenge.

 Supreme Aim (Ex): At 20th level, the luring cavalier gains the careful aim bonus and the effect of infuriating aim on all ranged attacks.
 This ability replaces supreme charge.